 |

-I look forward to gathering on Sunday, online and in person, as we continue our Advent journey to Bethlehem and a manger.
+I look forward to gathering on Sunday, online and in person, as we continue our Advent journey and celebrate the dedication of our new pink paraments.

 Blessings, Father Karl